 sudo mdutil -s /

 You should see “Indexing enabled.”
-According to Apple’s mdutil documentation, the -E flag erases and rebuilds the index for the specified volume.
-Using / targets the main system drive.
+According to the ss64 mdutil reference, the -E flag erases and rebuilds the index for the specified volume; passing / targets your main system drive.

-After rebuilding, recheck Activity Monitor. mds_stores should return to under 5% CPU once indexing finishes.
+After the rebuild finishes, recheck Activity Monitor. mds_stores should drop under 5% CPU and stay there.

 #Fix 5: Disable Spotlight Indexing Entirely

-Only do this if nothing else has worked and you don’t rely on Spotlight search.
+Only do this if nothing else has worked and you don’t rely on Spotlight search at all.
 It permanently stops mds_stores from running.

 - Open Terminal.